MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Format

-Neun Ziffern mit optionalem Bindestrich und Schrägstrich
+neun Ziffern mit optionalem Bindestrich und Schrägstrich

 ### <a name="pattern"></a>Muster